echasnovski/mini.nvim/README.md

 Don't forget to call module's `setup()` (if required) to enable its functionality.

+**Note**: if you are on Windows, there might be problems with too long file paths (like `error: unable to create file <some file name>: Filename too long`).
+Try doing one of the following:
+- Enable corresponding git global config value: `git config --system core.longpaths true`.
+Then try to reinstall.
+- Install plugin in other place with shorter path.

 ## General principles

 - **Design**.
 Each module is designed to solve a particular problem targeting balance between feature-richness (handling as many edge-cases as possible) and simplicity of implementation/support.
 Granted, not all of them ended up with the same balance, but it is the goal nevertheless.